 Philadelphia is practically in my backyard – it takes me just over an hour to drive to the city center from my home in New Jersey.
 It is home to a number of top-notch museums and attractions.
 An infrequent visitor to the American Northeast will likely go for New York City first and foremost, but for people who live in the Northeast Corridor, the smaller and less hectic Philadelphia is a viable alternative for arts and culture.

-Over the years, I have made numerous day-trips to the city.
+Over the years, I have made numerous day trips to the city, while almost never staying overnight.
 This article may not be a true Travelog visit summary, but rather an attempt to enumerate the worthy sights that Philadelphia has on offer.

 Nearby is the Liberty Bell Center ♥, holding the iconic symbol of American independence.
 The entrance is free and the line to get in usually moves at a good clip.